17 Causes Of Nausea In Children, Treatment And Home Remedies

 What Causes Nausea In Children?

-Various conditions can trigger nausea.
+Nausea in children can be triggered by a range of medical conditions, dietary issues, and emotional factors.
 The following are the most common reasons for nausea among children and teens.

 1. Food poisoning: Bacteria, viruses, or parasites can enter the gastrointestinal tract through contaminated food and water.
 These infectious agents release toxins, which can cause food poisoning.
 A few examples of pathogens are salmonella, shigella, E. coli, and noroviruses.
 Common symptoms include nausea, vomiting, diarrhea, abdominal cramps, and fever (6).
 According to a report by the Centers for Disease Control and Prevention (CDC), foodborne diseases affect many individuals in the United States annually.
 It is estimated that approximately one in six Americans, equivalent to 48 million people, fall ill due to these diseases.